JinkoSolar (JKS) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the solar power product maker had gained 44.08% in the past month.
-In that same time, the Oils-Energy sector gained 2.39%, while the S&P 500 gained 4.58%.
+Prior to today's trading, shares of the solar power product maker had gained 35.99% over the past month.
+This has outpaced the Oils-Energy sector's gain of 1.59% and the S&P 500's gain of 7.41% in that time.

-Investors will be hoping for strength from JinkoSolar as it approaches its next earnings release.
+JinkoSolar will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of $1.45, up 116.42% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.76 billion, up 46.22% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.76 billion, up 46.22% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for JinkoSolar.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 15.45% higher.
-JinkoSolar currently has a Zacks Rank of #1 (Strong Buy).
+JinkoSolar is holding a Zacks Rank of #1 (Strong Buy) right now.

-Digging into valuation, JinkoSolar currently has a Forward P/E ratio of 8.01.
-This represents a discount compared to its industry's average Forward P/E of 33.26.
+Looking at its valuation, JinkoSolar is holding a Forward P/E ratio of 8.01.
+For comparison, its industry has an average Forward P/E of 37.53, which means JinkoSolar is trading at a discount to the group.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.